 About Charlene Y. Senn

-I hold a Canada Research Chair in Sexual Violence and am a Professor in the Applied Social Psychology Graduate Program within the Department of Psychology.
-I am cross-appointed in Women’s and Gender Studies.
+I am a Distinguished University Professor in the Applied Social Psychology Graduate Program within the Department of Psychology and former Canada Research Chair in Sexual Violence (2017-2024).
 My research centres on male violence against women with a focus on sexual violence and campus interventions.

 Over more than 10 years, I developed and evaluated a sexual assault resistance education program (EAAA) for first year University women.
-The efficacy of this intervention was demonstrated recently in a CIHR-funded randomized controlled trial in which the one-year incidence of completed rape was reduced by almost 50% in women who took the intervention compared to those in the control group.
-The EAAA is now available to universities and colleges through the SARE Centre non-profit and a Train-the-Trainer model.
-See SARECentre.org for more detail.
-With CIHR funding, I am now studying the effectiveness of the EAAA program as it is implemented on Canadian campuses.
+The efficacy of this intervention was demonstrated in a CIHR-funded randomized controlled trial (2011-2015) in which the one-year incidence of completed rape was reduced by almost 50% in women who took the intervention compared to those in the control group.
+In another CIHR-funded study (2016-2021), we recently confirmed the effectiveness of the EAAA program (now known as Flip the Script with EAAA®) when it is implemented by universities.
+Research and development continue with adaptations for younger girls, for trans students, and in French.

 I am also the co-founder of (and researcher for) the UWindsor Bystander Initiative which embeds bystander-focused sexual assault prevention and training into the academic curriculum.